 Another awesome place to visit in the historic center of Huelva is the Cathedral of La Merced, located in Plaza de la Merced.
 In 1954, it was named the seat of the Diocese of Huelva.
 Previously, this building was the church of the Convento de la Merced, founded in 1605.

-One of the best things to do in Huelva is visiting the Monastery of La Rábida.
-It is very close to Muelle de las Carabelas, therefore I recommend taking advantage of the visit to get to know this beautiful monastery.
+One of the best things to do in Huelva City is visiting La Rabida Monastery.
+It is very close to the Wharf of the Caravels, therefore I recommend visiting both places.
 Christopher Columbus stayed there while he planned his trip to leave for the New World.

-6. The Monument to the Discovering Faith
+6. Monument to the Discovering Faith

-7. Book a free tour of Huelva
+7. Book a Huelva guided city tour

 Plaza del Punto is another square I recommend visiting during your trip through Huelva.
-In it is the monument of Virgen del Rocío, a work done in patinated bronze by Elias Rodriguez Picon.
+In it is the monument of Virgen del Rocio, a work done in patinated bronze by Elias Rodriguez Picon.
 In this square you can also find Casa Colon, which is currently used as a congress palace and exhibition center.

 9. Museum of Huelva

 If you are a person who enjoys museums, visiting the Huelva Museum may be one of the best things to do in Huelva capital for you.
-The museum is located in Alameda Sundheim, in a building inaugurated on October 12, 1973.
+The museum is located in Alameda Sundheim, a building inaugurated on October 12, 1973.
 It has 3,000 m² of space divided into three floors, a basement and a garden area.

 As I said in the beginning of the article, Huelva is the perfect starting point to visit other places in the province of Huelva, such as Doñana National Park, Aracena, El Rocío and Punta Umbría.
-If you have a car, you can do day trips for free.
+If you have a car, you can do day trips.
 If you prefer to book an organized tour with a guide that can provide information and all the details of the places you visit, take a look at the following tours: